 Necessary Certifications: Basic Peace Officer Certification is not required.
 Candidates who have attended a basic police academy may still be required to attend an Ohio Peace Officers Training Academy selected by the Chief of Police depending upon experience level.

-Application Process: To apply, applicants must complete the National Testing Network’s registration and application process, Personal History Questionnaire (PHQ), Public Safety Job Suitability Assessment, and the Work Attitudes Questionnaire (WAQ).
+Application Process: To apply, applicants must complete the National Testing Network’s registration and application process, Personal History Questionnaire (PHQ), and Public Safety Self Assessments (PSSAs).
 Please proceed to the National Testing Network’s website here for further details including testing information.
 Scope of the National Testing Network’s written test will be multiple-choice questions to identify candidates with an aptitude for police work.Applicants that pass the National Testing Network’s test with a 70% or greater will be placed on the eligibility list for the position.
 At the time that candidates are certified from the eligibility list for a vacancy, applications will be reviewed and candidates will be selected for a first initial interview.
 Following the first initial interview, a selected number of candidates will progress to a second, more in-depth, interview which will include a physical agility test